HESHAM-SA/Capstone-Project-Majed-/README.md

 ## Future Work
 ### 3. Fahem

-"Fahem" enhances interactive learning by allowing students to study materials with their favorite characters in both voice and image formats, making learning more engaging and enjoyable.
+"Fahem" enhances personalized learning by enabling students to study materials with the assistance of their favorite characters.
+Using AI, it incorporates voice prints and deepfake techniques for character faces, making learning more engaging and enjoyable.